jhphamunc/comp423-course-notes/docs/tutorials/go-setup.md

 Once the new Dev Container is setup, close out of the current terminal and open a new terminal tab within VS Code using ```go version``` to see if the container is running the newest version of Go.

-### Step 4: Initialize a new Go Module
+## Initialize a new Go Module

-1. Create a go.mod file using the mod subcommand found in Go
+Create a go.mod file using the mod subcommand found in Go
 ```
 go mod init github.com/<username>/go-dev-container
 ```

-### Step 5: Write the "Hello COMP423" Program
+## Write the "Hello COMP423" Program

 Using echo we can create a main.go file